HCL-TECH-SOFTWARE/dx-compose-docker-compose/README.md

 For more information see <https://docs.docker.com/compose/reference/logs/>

-### Installing Applications CC and DAM and SearchV2 and PeopleService in DX WebEngine
+### Installing Applications CC and DAM and SearchV2 and PeopleService in DX Compose WebEngine
 #### Prerequisites
 ```bash
 sudo mkdir /var/log/liberty
 sudo chown -R  $USER:$USER  /var/log/liberty
 ```

-To install CC and DAM and SearchV2 and PeopleService applications in DX WebEngine and to enable ,
+To install CC and DAM and SearchV2 and PeopleService applications in DX Compose WebEngine and to enable ,
 ##### Arguments
-- -enableDAM: if set true/false need to enable/disable DAM in the DX WebEngine respectively.
+- -enableDAM: if set true/false need to enable/disable DAM in the DX Compose WebEngine respectively.
-- -enableCC: if set true/false need to enable/disable CC in the DX WebEngine respectively.
+- -enableCC: if set true/false need to enable/disable CC in the DX Compose WebEngine respectively.
-- -enableSearchV2: if set true/false need to enable/disable SearchV2 in the DX WebEngine respectively.
+- -enableSearchV2: if set true/false need to enable/disable SearchV2 in the DX Compose WebEngine respectively.
-- -enablePeopleService: if set true/false need to enable/disable PeopleService in the DX WebEngine respectively.
+- -enablePeopleService: if set true/false need to enable/disable PeopleService in the DX Compose WebEngine respectively.

 Linux/MAC: